Ukraine introduces martial law citing threat of Russian invasion

 “It’s obvious that this painstakingly thought-through and planned provocation was aimed at igniting another source of tension in the region in order to create a pretext to ramp up sanctions against Russia,” it said in a statement.

-Such a policy was “fraught with serious consequences”, it said, adding that Kiev was acting in coordination with the United States and the European Union.
+Such a policy was “fraught with serious consequences,” it said, adding that Kiev was acting in coordination with the United States and the European Union.

 Russia summoned the ranking diplomat at Kiev’s embassy in Moscow over the incident, the foreign ministry said.